-For this purpose and for every other purpose and plan that He has for her, God will be ever vigilant: Behold, He who keeps Israel will neither slumber nor sleep (Psalm 121:4).
+For this and every other purpose and plan that He has for her, God will be ever vigilant: Behold, He who keeps Israel will neither slumber nor sleep (Psalm 121:4).
 The Hebrew for keeps is shamar, which means to guard, to protect.
-With a Guardian like God, and with such promises as these, we can be assured that Israel will never be destroyed.
+With a Guardian like God and such promises as these, we can be assured that Israel will never be destroyed.

 To illustrate the guardianship of God over Israel, let us view the unique phenomenon of Jewish survival by considering these observations, all by non-Jews:

 If the statistics are right, the Jews constitute but one quarter of one percent of the human race.
 It suggests a nebulous puff of star dust lost